AmmarAlkhooly98/AmmarAlkhooly98/README.md

 ### I am Ammar Alkhooly 👨‍💻
 - A Full-Stack Developer & Open Source enthusiast.
+- A Backend Developer at InstaCEI (fulltime).
+I love to learn and contribute in any and every possible way.
-- A Computer Science / Mobile Computing and Networking Undergraduate Student at UCSI University.
+- A Student at UCSI University (2020-2023).
+Studying Bachelor of Computer Science (Hons) Mobile Computing and Networking.
 - I have almost 2 year of industry experience in full-stack web development.
 - Currently working on some of my cool side projects based on Web & Mobile Development.
 - Current Project: [Covid-19 Tracker](https://ammaralkhooly98.github.io/covid-19_tracker/)
-- I'm currently working fulltime at InstaCEI as a Backend Developer.
-I love to learn and contribute in any and every possible way.

 ### 🚦 Stats